 The US doesn't offer many great options for short-term mobile service; it's not as easy to pick up a SIM card without a mobile contract here as it is in many other countries.
 You WILL find free wifi in most US hotels/motels and in many coffee shops and restaurants.
 But if you need more consistent coverage, then I recommend traveling with a portable wifi device.

-I like the Skyroam Solis, and have used it as a portable wifi device in several countries.
-The Skyroam works off a mobile signal, and is SIM-free.
+I like the Solis portable wifi hotspot, and have personally used it in several countries.
+The Solis works off a mobile signal, and is SIM-free.
 You also only pay for the wifi you use, making it a fairly reasonable option.
-You can either rent or buy a Skyroam, with rentals starting at 8 Euro per day.
+Plus, you can use the device in any country you travel to, so it's a good long-term travel investment.

-If you want to get a Skyroam for yourself, you can save 10% with the code ADBSKYROAM.
+If you want to get a Solis for yourself, you can save 10% with the code ADBSKYROAM.

 2. Travel insurance